Slow Cooker Beef Stew

 Again, do your own research since I haven’t tested this and am merely providing logical guesses.

 What Cut of Beef is Best for Beef Stew?

 For slow cooker beef stew, I use Chuck roast.
 I use it because the fat content and internal marbling creates finished beef that is just so tender and juicy.

 Plus, it tends to be a pretty inexpensive cut of beef which is always nice since beef can get expensive in a hurry!

 Sometimes you can find beef that’s labeled as ‘stew meat’ and can be a mixture of Chuck roast with other cuts of meat.

-I used Russet potatoes which are a starchy potato.
+I used Russet potatoes, which are a starchy potato variety.
 They tend to break down a bit when simmering because, which in this slow cooker stew recipe, I like.

 Tip: Cut the potatoes on the chunkier side of bite-size because otherwise they tend to really break down and almost disappear after their long simmering time in the slow cooker.

 Are Fresh or Dried Herbs Better for Slow Cooker Beef Stew?

 It’s always nice to cook with fresh herbs but if you don’t keep them on hand, dried herbs are fine.
 Specially, I am referring to the rosemary and thyme.